 Equated Semester Hours Credit Compensation

 0-4 \$20

 5-11 \$40

 12-18 \$60

+19-32 \$80

-6. The academic year will be defined as 169 days with at least one day of the required faculty development days to be planned by a Staff Development Committee consisting of the Associate Vice President for Educational Services, a representative from each academic division and one nonteaching faculty member appointed by the President of the Faculty Association.
+6. The academic year will be defined at 168 days with at least one (1) day of the required faculty development days to be planned by a Staff Development Committee consisting of the Associate Vice President for Educational Services, a representative from each academic division and one (1) non-teaching faculty member appointed by the President of the Faculty Association.

-All employees shall participate in planned activities as assigned by the appropriate vice president(s), associate vice president(s), dean(s), and division chairperson(s).
+All employees shall participate in at least three (3) hours of planned activities on a designated Fall staff development day as assigned by the appropriate vice president(s), associate vice president(s), dean(s), and division chairperson(s), unless otherwise pre-approved for individualized development on that day by the appropriate supervisor.